johnpapa/angular-ngrx-data/docs/introduction.md

 5. The effect turns the HTTP response into a new _success_ action with heroes (or an _error_ action if the request failed).

-6. _Ngrx effects_ ispatches that action to the store, which reiterates step #2 to update the collection with heroes and refresh the view.
+6. _Ngrx effects_ Dispatches that action to the store, which reiterates step #2 to update the collection with heroes and refresh the view.

 ## It's still _ngrx_